 2.3.2.7.a.
 Little Goose has one adjustable spillway weir (ASW) in spillbay 1 that provides a surface route for fish passage.
-The ASW can be operated from the control room and the crest elevation can be adjusted lower or higher to pass more or less water, respectively, according to the flow criteria below.
-The ASW spill rate is a function of the crest elevation and forebay elevation - as the pool elevation over the crest increases, more water is spilled over the ASW:
+The ASW can be operated from the control room and the crest elevation can be adjusted lower or higher to pass more water or less water, respectively, according to the flow and forebay criteria defined below.
+The ASW spill rate is a function of the crest elevation versus forebay elevation - as the pool elevation over the crest increases, more water is spilled over the ASW.
+Therefore, in order to maintain the intended spill rate over the ASW (approximately 7-8 kcfs at high crest and 11-12 kcfs at low crest), the ASW crest elevation will be set relative to the forebay operating range, as defined below in Table LGS-5: